 If you have a search that covers all topics and you then only deliver some of the child projects the search will include topics that you have not delivered and the user will get a page not found option.
 Oops!
 The search data will need to be created again so that it does not include the details of the modules not delivered.

-If you have found this tutorial useful and it has saved you a lot of time figuring it out for yourself, please consider making a small donation.
+If you find the information and tutorials on my site save you time figuring it out for yourself and help improve what you produce, please consider making a small donation.

 Date |